gearglow/ReptiliaWithATwist/The List.md

 _Why the older look, bro?_ Elysia asked over their bond.

-Robbie smirked. _Makes it more awkward for any of your friends to hit on me,_ he replied.
+Robbie smirked. _It's closer to my actual age,_ he replied. _Besides, it makes it more awkward for any of your friends to hit on me._

 _Oh right, good point.
 Sometimes I forget straight girls exist._